Designing for Social Good

 The Hush Initiative

-I wanted to build it because I couldn’t find an answer.
-I’m sharing it because I know I’m not alone.
+I built it because I couldn't find an alternative.
+I'm sharing it because I know I'm not alone.